Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 16. Supplementary Medical Assistance (MEDplus)

-OWWA members who are also Philhealth members stricken with deadly disease resulting to hospitalization shall receive a medical relief of up to Php50,000.00
+OWWA members who are also Philhealth members stricken with deadly diseases resulting in hospitalization shall receive medical relief of up to Php50,000.00

 17. Death & Burial